matthieugomez/regife/README.md

 #### How can I speedup regife?

-`regife` can be quite slow: typically, a high number of iterations is required until convergence.
+`regife` can be quite slow: tl convergence.

 - You can start the convergence at a given `beta` using `bstart`
 - You can decrease the `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
-- The Gauss-Seidel method requires a high number of iteration when X and the factor model are very correlated : `regife` tends to be slow exactly in these cases where the interactive fixed effect estimates substantially differ from the OLS estimates.
-Adding id or time fixed effects generally makes the convergence much faster.
+- The Gauss-Seidel method requires a high number of iteration especially when X and the factor model are very correlated : this means `regife` is slow in those cases where the interactive fixed effect estimates substantially differ from the OLS estimates.
+For the same reason, adding id or time fixed effects generally makes the convergence much faster.
 - I've written a [similar command](https://github.com/matthieugomez/PanelFactorModels.jl) in Julia, which is more than 100x faster